Pathway Tools Installation Guide

 If you plan to create new PGDBs, you can store them in either files, or

-- RDBMS-based PGDBs allow concurrent, multi-user editing by multiple curators
+- RDBMS-based PGDBs allow concurrent, multi-user editing by multiple curators from multiple computers

 - RDBMS-based PGDBs provide a transaction log of all PGDB edits